piazzesiNiccolo/myLbc/README.md

 The attacks injected were provided by the Adversarial Robustness Toolbox ([ART](https://adversarial-robustness-toolbox.readthedocs.io/en/latest/)) library (version 1.2.0).
 This repo contains the modified LbC agent that I used to test the attacks.
 You can see the tests results and the videos recorded for the various runs [here](https://drive.google.com/drive/folders/1tTEAQSK2XAK_sdmuWo80Bd-58_pkiK3h?usp=sharing).

-The following table summarizes results.
+The following table summarizes results recorded in the regular suite

 |Attack |Completed Runs| Ignored Semaphores| Collisions| Timeouts|